ohmtech-rdi/eurorack-blocks/documentation/setup/macos-cpp-xcode.md

 ## Requirements

-First, please note that macOS 10.11 (Big Sur) or later is recommended.

 ```{note}
 macOS 10.15 (Catalina) has limited support.
 Some tools do not always work
 properly, so macOS 11 (Big Sur) or later is recommended.